 Chris Lewis of Nosotros pouring at Long Beach Last Call’s unlimited agave spirits event with Panxa Cocina.
 Photo by Brian Addison.

 Explore the variations of agave spirits throughout the great country of Mexico at this personalized and intimate event hosted by Panxa, featuring multiple expressions of tequila and mezcal, while pass arounds will be on hand to keep you, well, upright and healthy.
-Each year, this event sells out—so we suggest ordering tickets as soon as they come online.
+Each year, this event sells out—so we suggest ordering tickets as soon as possible; click here to get them.

 Here are the brands pouring so far that each patron will get to taste their multiple expressions—expect more to be announced: